 Construction of the castle at Denbigh began in 1282, after the occupation of North Wales by the English king Edward I. The stronghold probably stood on the site of an earlier Welsh building, called in the sources Dinbych.
-The king created a new lordship in Denbigh and gave this land to Henry de Lacy, Earl of Lincoln.
+It was created little earlier, in 1277, on the initiative of Dafydd ap Gruffudd, brother of Llywelyn ap Gruffudd, the last prince of independent part of Wales.
+Dafydd initially sided with the English against his brother who deprived him of his lands, but in 1282 he rebelled against Edward I, starting the Second War of Welsh Independence.
+After the capture of Dinbych, the king established the seat of new lordship in the renamed Denbigh and granted these lands to Henry de Lacy, Earl of Lincoln.
 The one with the help of James of Saint George, the main architect and master of the masonry of king Edward, began building a new castle.

 The construction work on the castle was not completed before 1294, when the Welsh rebellion led by Madog ap Llywelyn broke out.
 The castle was occupied by the Welsh forces and recaptured only towards the end of the year.
 The construction was resumed, although the work was prolonged, probably due to the death of Henry’s eldest son in the castle accident.
 Henry de Lacy died in 1311 without leaving a male descendant, which meant that the property passed on to his daughter Alice, and then through marriage to Thomas, Earl of Lancaster.
 The new lord of the castle was executed in 1322 for treason by Edward II, in revenge for his participation in the fall of the king’s favorite, Piers Gaveston.
 Denbigh was taken over by the Crown and awarded to the new favorite of the king, Hugh Despenser.
 Edward’s regime was overthrown in 1326 by Roger Mortimer and queen Isabel.
 Mortimer took control of Denbigh, although he was also overthrown in 1330 by Edward III.
 From then on, the castle was in the possession of William Montagu, Earl of Salisbury, who was one of the key supporters of the new king.
 During this period, further works on the extension of the castle and town walls continued.
 In the end, however, Edward III reconciled with the Mortimer family, and Denbigh was restored to them in 1355.